“I would love to start a business but I do not know where to start.”

 What sells like hotcakes today might be ignored like a burnt pizza in the future.
 You will not only need the effort to take a business from scratch to success, but you will also need the effort to keep it there.

-Starting your own venture is both thrilling and risky.
+Starting your own venture is both thrilling and risky irrespective of whether you intend to start a small business or go big.
 No matter how good your idea is, you will encounter scenarios you never expected.
 The better prepared and aware you are about such scenarios, the lesser it will hurt you and your business.

 Your confidence is the key to your business.
 At the same time, if you are confidence is blind, you might shoot yourself in the foot.